grame-cncm/faustdoc/src/manual/midi.md

 <!-- TODO: the tables indicating which architectures implement MIDI support should be placed here. -->

 MIDI control is configured in Faust using [metadata](../syntax/#metadata) in [UI elements](../syntax/#user-interface-primitives-and-configuration).
+MIDI channels from 1 to 16 can be used at reception or sending time. **By convention using the channel = 0 value (or no channel setting) means "all channels".** That is, at reception time, MIDI messages received on all channels can be used to control a given parameter, and at sending time, the MIDI message associated to a parameter will be sent on all channels.

-They are decoded by a special architecture that parses incoming MIDI messages and updates the appropriate control parameters, or send MIDI messages when the UI elements (i.e., sliders, buttons, etc.) are moved.
+MIDI metadata are decoded by a special architecture that parses incoming MIDI messages and updates the appropriate control parameters, or send MIDI messages when the UI elements (i.e., sliders, buttons, etc.) are moved.

 All MIDI configuration metadata in Faust follow the following format: